PFGimenez/PFGimenez.github.io/_pages/cv.md

 ### Doctoral advisor

-I am currently co-supervising 4 PhD students:
+I am currently co-supervising 5 PhD students:
 - Vincent Raulin on dynamic malware analysis (with Valérie Viet Triem Tong and Yufei Han)
 - Grégor Quetel on intrusion detection system by semantics inference based on instrumented parsers (with Laurent Pautet, Thomas Robert and Eric Alata)
 - Fanny Dijoud on intrusion detection system from both applications logs and network traffic packets (with Michel Hurfin, Frédéric Majorczyk and Barbara Pilastre)
-- Solène Delourme, on automatic detection and response in SOC with generative AI (with Jean-François Lalande, Tony Quertier and Colin Leverger)
+- Solène Delourme on automatic detection and response in SOC with generative AI (with Jean-François Lalande, Tony Quertier and Colin Leverger)
+- Antoine Cellier on synthetic network and system data generation (with Gilles Guette and Frédéric Majorczyk)

 Alumni PhD:
 - Maxime Lanvin on unsupervised intrusion detection in networks (with Ludovic Mé, Grégory Blanc, Yufei Han and Frédéric Majorczyk), defended in 2024